koviubi56/mylog/README.md

 ## API reference

-You can find the API reference in [our wiki](https://github.com/koviubi56/mylog/wiki/API-Reference).
+For the API reference see the docstrings.

 ## Contributing